trembel/ambiq-apollo1-pac/README.md

 > Peripheral access API for the Ambiq Apollo 1 microcontrollers

-This repo contains the sources used to generate the code for the Ambiq Apollo 1 microcontroller from the corresponding SVD files that are also included in this repo.
+This repo contains the sources used to generate the code for the Ambiq Apollo 1 microcontroller from the corresponding SVD files, which can be found on https://ambiqmicro.com/mcu/ in the SDK (Not included in this repo due to copyright).

 We use `svd2rust` to generate the code, `form` to organize it, and `cargo fmt` to make it pretty.